srujana4015/AI-Voice-Tutor-for-Personalized-Learning/README.md

 # AI-Voice-Tutor-for-Personalized-Learning
 The Problem
 In traditional education systems, students often:
-Feel shy to ask doubts repeatedly.
-Struggle to get instant help outside classroom hours.
-Require personalized explanations based on their level of understanding.
+Feel shy to ask doubts repeatedly.Struggle to get instant help outside classroom hours.Require personalized explanations based on their level of understanding.
 Find static content (like books or PDFs) overwhelming or hard to grasp without context.
 Many students, especially in rural or underserved regions, lack access to human tutors, and often rely on reading material that isn’t interactive or responsive.

 Objective
 To design and implement a low-latency AI Voice Assistant pipeline that:
 Accepts voice input from users